On Markowitz's pseudodistance for conformal manifolds: Projective parameters of lightlike geodesics

 \subsection{Geometric structure on lightlike geodesics}

 Let us explain how to extend the notion of projectively parametrized lightlike geodesics to curves defined on an interval of $\RPunTilde$.
 Let $(M,[g])$ be a conformal manifold and let $J$ be an open interval of $\RPunTilde$.
-A curve $\gamma:J\to M$ is said to be projectively parametrized if for every interval $I\subset \R$ and every projective immersion $h:I\to J$, the curve $\gamma\circ h:I\to M$ is projectively parametrized is the previous sens.
+A curve $\gamma:J\to M$ is said to be projectively parametrized if for every interval $I\subset \R$, and every projective immersion $h:I\to J$, the curve $\gamma\circ h:I\to M$ is projectively parametrized in the previous sense.

 \begin{prop} Let $(M,[g])$ be a conformal manifold and let $v\in TM$ be lightlike.
-Then there exists an open interval $J\subset \RPunTilde$ and a inextendible projectively parametrized lightlike geodesic $\gamma:J\to M$ that is tangent to $v$.
-The interval $J$ and the curve $\gamma$ are unique up to a projective reparametrization. \end{prop}
+Then there exists an open interval $J\subset \RPunTilde$ and an inextendible projectively parametrized lightlike geodesic $\gamma:J\to M$ that is tangent to $v$.
+The interval $J$ and the curve $\gamma$ are unique up to a projective reparametrization.
+Also, the curve $\gamma$ is determined by its 2-jet at any of its point. \end{prop}